nrfconnect/sdk-nrf/doc/nrf/zephyr.rst

 See the :doc:`documentation <zephyr:index>` of Nordic Semiconductor's Zephyr fork for more information.

-The history of the downstream |NCS| Zephyr fork is periodically rewritten to clean up intermediate work, merges of upstream, etc. See :ref:`downstreams` for more details.
+The history of the downstream |NCS| Zephyr fork is periodically rewritten to clean up intermediate work, merges of upstream, etc. See :ref:`dm-oss-downstreams` for more details.